johnGithub12345/MH3-Loot-Calculator/README.md

 # MH3-Loot-Calculator
 Average loot calculator for Monster Hunter Tri.

+Prints a table of each item's mean quantity obtained from Main Quest rewards.

+Gives the data for the default droprates and all Fate/Luck skills.

+Right now it's just a .py file.
 Written in Python 3.10.9.

-Right now it's just a .py file.
 Requires 'tabulate' library.

-Very early stages.
-Prints a table at you.
-Requires you to input drop rates for items of interest.
+Requires user to input their own data for items of interest.

 TO-DO:
  - Subquests